 It’s like giving Mother Nature a hand in protecting us.
 We can picture them teaming up with local experts, maybe even borrowing ideas from places like New Orleans, where they’ve been tinkering with levees and green spaces for years.

-Technology’s got to be in the mix too.
+Technology’s got to be in the mix, too.
 We’re in 2025 now, and the tools keep getting better.
 They could be looking at advanced weather tracking to give us more warning time or using drones to check damage fast after a storm.

 We remember during Hurricane Helene last year, how chaotic it was waiting for updates, something like that could make a huge difference for me and my neighbors, not just the base.